-Troubleshooting · Cloudflare SSL docs
+Troubleshooting SSL for SaaS

 - Timed Out (Deletion)

-The path to remediating any certificates stuck in a Timed Out state is to send a PATCH request through the API, or the Cloudflare dashboard by clicking the ”refresh” toggle for the specific custom hostname.
+To fix this error, send a PATCH request through the API or click the refresh toggle for the specific custom hostname in the dashboard.

-PATCH request to request an immediate validation check on any certificate.
-Note that your PATCH data must only include the “ssl” section from the original request.
+You can send a PATCH request to request an immediate validation check on any certificate.
+The PATCH data only needs include the same

-Purging cache
+Purge cache

-Granularly remove one or more files from Cloudflare’s cache either by specifying the host.
+To remove specific files from Cloudflare’s cache, purge the cache while specifying one or more hosts.

 Resolution error 1016 (Origin DNS error) when accessing the custom hostname

 Cloudflare returns a 1016 error when the custom hostname cannot be routed or proxied.
-There are two main causes of error 1016:

-To check, run an API call to search for a certificate by hostname and check the verification error field:
+- Custom Hostname ownership verification is not complete.
+To check verification status, run an API call to search for a certificate by hostname and check the verification error field:

-"verification_errors": ["custom hostname does not CNAME to this zone."],
+"verification_errors": ["custom hostname does not CNAME to this zone."].

-- Fallback Origin is not correctly set.
-Check via API if the fallback Origin is correctly set Check that the fallback origin DNS record exists in the DNS (see step 2 of Getting Started).
+- Fallback Origin is not correctly set .
+Confirm that you have created a DNS record for the fallback origin and also set the fallback origin.

 Custom hostname in Moved status

-To move a custom hostname back to an Active status, send a PATCH (see Requesting an immediate validation check section above) to restart the hostname verification.
+To move a custom hostname back to an Active status, send a PATCH request to restart the hostname verification.
 A Custom Hostname in a Moved status is deleted after 7 days.